bartfeenstra/betty/documentation/development/plugin/command.rst

 Creating a command
 ------------------

 #.
-Create a new asynchronous function, decorated with :py:func:`betty.cli.commands.command` and :py:func:`click.command`,
+Create a new asynchronous function, decorated with :py:func:`betty.cli.commands.command` (which works almost
-   for example:
+   identically to :py:func:`click.command`), for example:

    .. code-block:: python

-     import click
      from betty.cli.commands import command

-     @click.command()
      @command
      async def my_command() -> None:
        # Do what your command needs to do here...